takyisky/takyisky/README.md

 ## <img src="https://media.giphy.com/media/Cn92FbGqQnaLC/giphy.gif" width="28"> Beyond the code

-Robotics background, which is where the interest in hardware talking to software started.
-A stretch of WhatsApp bot work with Baileys before that.
-Coursework across CCNA routing and switching, image processing, intelligent agents, statistical inference, and data science, most of which ends up feeding back into SportCache one way or another.
+Spent a year and a bit as a robotics tutor and STEM educator, running Saturday sessions teaching kids and senior high students the fundamentals of robotics and programming.
+Still volunteer where I can: Coolest Projects Ghana, Mobile Web Ghana, and the Ghana Robotics Competition.

-I write about the African sports tech space too, because the gap between what federations need and what exists is worth talking about out loud.
+That's also where the interest in hardware talking to software started, which is more or less the whole job now.

 ---